SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects.md

 ## ITrackBase Properties

-All DOM objects (including the `ModuleSettings`) contain four properties that reflect who has created/updated the object and when that happened.
+From DataMiner 10.3.2/10.4.0 onwards, all DOM objects (including the `ModuleSettings`) contain four properties that reflect who has created/updated the object, and at what time.

-- **LastModified** : UTC DateTime of when the object has last been modified.
+- **LastModified** : The moment when the object was last modified, in UTC DateTime format.

 - **LastModifiedBy** : The full username (string) of the user who last modified the object.

-- **CreatedAt** : UTC DateTime of when the object has been created.
+- **CreatedAt** : The moment when the object was created, in UTC DateTime format.

-- **CreatedBy** : The full username (string) of the user who has created the object.
+- **CreatedBy** : The full username (string) of the user who created the object.

 Since these are seen as metadata, they are not immediately accessible on the objects, but require a cast.